Readers of the Bristol Mirror of 7 June 1817 were advised that:

 It was not until 30 January 1818 that disembarkation finally commenced.
 What was going through the minds of the five “Bristol Girls” as they were rowed ashore towards the government wharf, and the other five awaiting transfer to the Duke of Wellington, as the reality of their situation truly struck home?
 They could have no idea of what was before them or how, or even if they would be able to adjust and fare well in the new surroundings.
 Were they filled with despair, or were they determined to seize the opportunity to make something of their lives?

-This account of the “Bristol Girls” is very much a work in progress.
-At this stage I have relied principally on online and secondary sources.
+This account of the “Bristol Girls” is a work in progress.
+To date I have relied principally on online and secondary sources.
 For some of “our girls” quite a bit has been unearthed.
 For others, for whom the records no longer exist or who did little to attract attention to themselves, there is much less to go on.
 In some cases something can be gleaned about them vicariously, through the men with whom they chose to associate.
 I would be delighted hear from anyone who shares my interest with the “Bristol Girls”.

 New South Wales, Australia, Colonial Secretary’s Papers, 1788-1856